danielrosehill/Global-Value-Factors-Explorer-Dataset/README.md

 ## Key Data Parameters

-Okay, here's the table without a header row and with the requested changes:

 | Parameter             | Value/                                                                                               |
 |----------------------|---------------------------------------------------------------------------------------------------------------------|
 | Value Factors        | Almost 100,000 "value factors" for converting quantitative environmental data into monetary equivalents (USD)          |